UBC-MDS/DSCI_554-SSSHteam/doc/Milestone2.md

 #### Univariat distributions

-To Start our EDA we wanted to confirm our hypothesis that the procrastination distribution among students is approximately normal.
+To start our EDA we wanted to confirm our hypothesis that the procrastination distribution among students is approximately normal.
 ![](Milestone2_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->